The Law Still Stands

 The English Bible often flattens what the original languages kept separate.
 Adultery (naʼaph / moicheia) is the violation of a marriage covenant.
 Fornication (zanah / porneia) is sexual impurity outside a covenant bond.
 Both are sins.
 Both carry consequences.
 But they are not the same sin, and they do not carry the same legal or spiritual weight.

-This distinction structures the entire storyline of Scripture.
+This distinction runs deeper than vocabulary.
+It structures the entire storyline of Scripture.
 Yahuah the Father — the baʼal, the covenant Husband — married Israel at Sinai.
 Israel committed naʼaph and was divorced.
 Judah committed zanah and was defiled but never sent away.
 The Father’s plan of restoration required both problems to be resolved without violating Torah.
 The Son — the chathan, the Bridegroom — was sent to accomplish it.
+His death dissolved the old marriage bond so that Israel could die to the old covenant and be raised a spiritual virgin for a new marriage.
+His blood purified Judah’s defilement so that she could be made clean.
+One sacrifice.
+Two problems.
+Two solutions.
+One bride restored.

 When we keep these words separate — as Scripture does — the whole storyline becomes clearer: the Father is a covenant-keeping Husband who takes covenant betrayal with ultimate seriousness, and He sent His Son as the Bridegroom to pay the price, drink the judgment cup, and prepare a bride who is both legally free and ceremonially pure — so that she can dwell with Him forever.